 - Amazing Madagascar: The wildlife of Madagascar, deforestation and conservation

-- Ingenious Invertebrates (available April to July): Terrestrial and aquatic invertebrate study
+- Ingenious Invertebrates (Terms 4, 5 & 6 only): Terrestrial and aquatic invertebrate study

 NEW!
 Bear Wood Walk & Talk

 Enjoy a guided tour of our new Bear Wood exhibit and discover how and why British woodlands have changed over time, how the exhibit is managed for animal welfare and enrichment, learn about our captive breeding programmes and working in an ancient woodland.

 Brilliant Biodiversity (Terms 4, 5 & 6 only)